 - Hit Save changes.
 You’re all set up!
 Now let’s take a look at how Auto-translation works.

-04 Further optional settingsThe majority of Auto-translation settings are unique to your own eDesk account; however there is one optional setting that applies to all outbound Auto-translated messages from your company.
+05 Further optional settingsThe majority of Auto-translation settings are unique to your own eDesk account; however there is one optional setting that applies to all outbound auto-translated messages from your company.
 This setting is called Include original message with outgoing machine translated replies, and it may be configured by an Admin user only.
 It enables Admin users to configure whether the following occurs for all Auto-translated messages that are sent by users within the company:

 - The original message is included in the outbound Auto-translated message.
 For example, the Support Agent writes the response in English and eDesk Auto-translates it to Italian.
 If this setting is enabled, the English and Italian messages are included in the outbound message to the customer.
 If not enabled, only the Italian message is included.

-- The outbound message is automatically prefixed by a message that covers you in case of any translation inaccuracies.
+- The outbound message is automatically prefixed by a caveat message that covers you in case of any translation inaccuracies.
 The message is presented in the target language and reads something like "Please excuse our limited knowledge of the language".
 It is followed by the translation of your response to the customer.
 If this setting is disabled, then this message is not included in the outbound message.

 1. Go to Settings → Account → Company settings → Company → Mailbox

 2. Untick the Include original message with outgoing machine translated replies checkbox.

 3. Click Save changes.